scotje/jscott-newton/README.md

 scripts, your customizations will simply be included last and thus have the highest precedence.

+Inside the "app/assets/stylesheets" and "app/assets/stylesheets/admin"
+folders you will find folders named "_custom".
+Inside these folders you will find a file called "custom.css.scss".
+This file will be imported into the public and admin stylesheets (respectively) after all built in styles have already been defined.
+Feel free to create your own stylesheets inside the "_custom" folders and import them into the "custom.css.scss" file.
+SCSS is a "Sassy CSS" and is a superset of CSS3 syntax defined by the [SASS project](http://sass-lang.com/).

-Inside the "app/assets/stylesheets" and "app/assets/javascripts" folders you will find an empty folder named "_custom".
-Any files you place in these folders (or any subfolders you create) will be included in the user facing portion of your blog.
-Similarly, there are "_custom" folders inside of "app/assets/stylesheets/admin" and "app/assets/javascripts/admin" and code placed there will be included in the admin portion of your blog.
+Inside the "app/assets/javascripts" folders you will find an empty folder named "_custom".
+Any files you place in this folder (or any subfolders you create) will be included in the user facing portion of your blog.
+Similarly, there is a "_custom" folder inside of "app/assets/javascripts/admin" and code placed there will be included in the admin portion of your blog.

 So if you were using the built-in templates but wanted to customize the color of